CyprienHoelzl/railFE/README.md

 ### Examples

 The folder railFE/examples contains several usage examples of the
-1. Evaluation of the frequency response of the track (selected observed degrees of freedom) under a point load applied at a fixed location on the Finite Element model.
+1. [Example 1](TrackFrequencyResponseEvaluation.py): Evaluation of the frequency response of the track (selected observed degrees of freedom) under a point load applied at a fixed location on the Finite Element model.
-2. Simulation of dynamic response of the system with gaussian track noise.
+2. [Example 2 to do](to_do): Simulation of dynamic response of the system with gaussian track noise.
-3. Simulation of dynamic response when crossing a geometric irregularity on the rail (impulse like excitation).
+3. [Example 3](AnalysisSimplifiedVTIM.py): Simulation of dynamic response when crossing a geometric irregularity on the rail (impulse like excitation).
-4. Analytic solution of the timoshenko beam shape functions: TimoshenkoBeam_AnalyticShapeFunctions.py
+4. [Example 4](TimoshenkoBeam_AnalyticShapeFunctions.py) Analytic solution of the timoshenko beam shape functions: TimoshenkoBeam_AnalyticShapeFunctions.py

 ## Maintainers

 [@CyprienHoelzl](https://github.com/CyprienHoelzl/).

 ## Contributing